Harshit-git-has/Netflix-GPT/README.md

 - update profile
 - Bug fix: Sign Up user displayName and profile picture update
 - Bug fix: if the user is not logged in redirect/browse to the Login page and vice-versa
+- Unsubscribed to the onAuthStateChanged callBack
+- Add hardcoded values for constants
+- register TMDB API & create an app & get access Token
+- Get Data from TMDB playing movies List API
+- Custom hook for now Playing Movie
+- create movieSlice
+- Update Store with movies Data
+- Planning for MainContainer & secondary Container
+- fetch data for TrailerVideo
+- Update Store with Trailer Video Data
+- Embedded the youtube and make it autoPlay and mute
+- Tailwind classes to make Main container look awesome

 - Features
-  Login/Sign Up
+  - Login/Sign Up
-  Sign In / sign Up Form
+    - Sign In / sign Up Form
-  Redirect to browse page
+    - Redirect to browse page
 - Browse ( After Authentication)
     - Header
     - Main Movie
       - Trailer
       - Title & description
       - Movie Suggestions
          - MovieList * N